Fizzyhex/CrustUtil/README.md

 ## What's this?
-CrustUtil is a library of useful utilities for Roblox.
+CrustUtil is a collection of personal modules that I have developed and decided to make public as part of my contribution to the Roblox OSS community.

+The modules you'll find here are mostly experimental!
+Use at your own risk.

 | Module | Dependancy | Description |
 | -- | -- | -- |